toeverything/OctoBase/README.md

 A very good place to ask questions and discuss development work is our [Telegram Group].

-We gladly accept contributions via GitHub pull requests, you can go to [contributing] to see more information
+We gladly accept contributions via GitHub pull requests, you can go to [contributing] to see more information.

+**Before you start contributing, please make sure you have read and accepted our [Contributor License Agreement].
+To indicate your agreement, simply edit this file and submit a pull request.**

 ## Goals